OctopusDeploy/docs/docs/releases/lifecycles/index.md

 ### Hotfix lifecycle

 A hotfix lifecycle is useful when you have a critical bug-fix that needs to be deployed quickly.
 In this scenario, lower environments such as Development and Testing are skipped.
-Deploying to both typically takes too much time.

 It's recommended to follow good deployment practices and validate any changes before pushing to production.
 To match this, a hotfix lifecycle usually has just two phases, Staging and Production.
-Software with the bug fix is validated in Staging, and then promited to Production.
-However your lifecycle may be different to reflect how you decide to handle hotfixes.
+Software with the bug fix is validated in Staging, and then promoted to Production.
+Your lifecycle may be different to reflect how you decide to handle hotfixes.

 ![Hotfix lifecycle](images/hotfix-lifecycle.png "width=500")